aimms/function-reference/elementary-computational-operations/set-related-functions/stringtoelement.rst

     -  The function :aimms:func:`ElementCast` and the procedure :aimms:procedure:`SetElementAdd`.

-    -  The lexical conventions for set elements in Section 2.3 of the `Language Reference <https://documentation.aimms.com/_downloads/AIMMS_ref.pdf>`__.
+    -  The lexical conventions for set elements in :doc:`preliminaries/language-preliminaries/lexical-conventions` of the `Language Reference <https://documentation.aimms.com/_downloads/AIMMS_ref.pdf>`__.